Acute food insecurity soars to five-year high warns Global Report on Food Crises - World

 The key drivers behind rising acute food insecurity in 2020 were:

-- conflict (main driver pushing almost 100 million people into acute food insecurity in 20 countries/territories, up from 77 million in 2019);
+- conflict (main driver pushing almost 100 million people into acute food insecurity, up from 77 million in 2019);

 While conflict will remain the major driver of food crises in 2021, COVID-19 and related containment measures and weather extremes will continue to exacerbate acute food insecurity in fragile economies.